 Tibetan Peace Gardens: 107a St Georges Road, SE1 6HZ

-Lambeth Palace Garden: The Archbishop of Canterbury invites the public to wander around his 10-acre garden on the first Friday of the month at 12-3 pm from April to September.
-It only costs £5 which is donated to a charity so make sure you put this in your calendar because it is a very special place.
+Lambeth Palace Garden: The Archbishop of Canterbury invites the public to wander around his 10-acre garden from April to September on the first Friday of the month from 12-3 pm.
+It only costs £5, which is donated to a charity, so make sure you put this on your calendar because it is an extraordinary place.
 Read my Lambeth Palace Gardens London article.

 Lambeth Palace Garden: Lambeth Palace Road, SE1 7LU